IMDADLY/CRUD-HR-Employee-Dashboard/README.md

-# CRUD-HR-Employee-Dashboard using flask and mySQL
+# CRUD-HR-Employee-Dashboard using flask, mySQL, Bootstrap
 A simple CRUD application using Flask and MySQL

 Description: